| caep-interop | May 2026 | |

 the CAEP event type session-revoked.
 The reason_admin field of the event

-MUST be populated with a non-empty value.¶
+MUST be populated with a non-empty object.¶

 In order to support notifying and responding to credential changes,